What is the Startup Plan?

-If you’ve recently become self-employed and have set up a business, you can apply for deferred rate Class 2 contributions.
-This means you can pay a lower rate of contributions for two years, while you get your business up and running.
+If you’ve recently become self-employed and have set up a business, you can apply for a startup rate of Class 2 contributions.

-You might be entitled to a refund if your income didn’t reach the minimum threshold for the deferred rate (£17,160 for 2018).
+You may also be entitled to a refund if your income didn’t reach the minimum threshold for the Startup Plan.

 How to apply

-How we calculate your payment at the end of the deferred rate
+How we calculate your payment at the end of the Startup Plan

-If you are accepted, you'll need to provide your Income Tax assessment for any year in which you pay a deferred rate.
+If you’re accepted, you'll need to provide your Income Tax assessment for any year in which you pay the Startup Plan.
 Your correct contribution rate will then be recalculated using the actual income from that assessment.

 We’ll let you know about any under or over-payment.